Data-adaptive estimation of time-varying spectral densities: Asymptotic properties of

-for some constant $C$ not depending on $T$.
-Moreover, the coefficients $a(u,j)$, $j\in\nnum$, of the linear filter defined by the transfer function $A(u,\lambda)$ satisfy

-\end{assumption} Many localized statistics for non-stationary time series can be written in terms of the empirical spectral measure.
-In particular, we obtain the non-adaptive time-varying spectral estimator in \eqref{eq:fwcont} by considering index functions
+Many localized statistics for non-stationary time series can be written in terms of the empirical spectral measure.
+In particular, we obtain the continuous version of the non-adaptive time-varying spectral estimator\citep[(3) of][]{vDE18}, given by